fouric/cl-fouric/README.md

 * cond? : modified cond that overrides default/T clause to return T if any clauses matches and NIL if it doesn't. use: saves you a bit of time for when you don't want to explicitly control the return value of every clause to make sure that the last value in a clause doesn't accidentally return NIL or something. todo: try to find and patch default/T clause instead of overriding it.

+* out : "debug printf" macro that prints out both all expressions given and their evaluations

+* udefun : augmented defun that allows you to run code when the given function is called after getting recompiled - useful for interactive development

 # undocumented things:

 * read-file